jamesoddy8/CV/README.md

 ## Hobbies <br>

 - Photography (film & digital).
+- Art.
+I'm a member of various art galleries & love seeing new exhibitions, I find it provides the perfect quiet space for creative inspiration.
+- Yoga.
+Best way to destress and renergize after a day full of coding, often so effective I end up coding for hours after.
 - Gardening.
-- Art.
+Pottering around the garden, often includes beekeeping.
+Good exercise & is the perfect unblocker.